MariusAAROS/responsible-ai-datascience-ipParis.github.io/content/blog/RegMixup.md

 Paper : [RegMixup](https://arxiv.org/abs/2206.14502) by Francesco Pinto, Harry Yang, Ser-Nam Lim, Philip H.S.
 Torr, Puneet K. Dokania

 ### Abstract
 In this blog post, we will present the paper "RegMixup: Regularizer for robust AI" by Francesco Pinto, Harry Yang, Ser-Nam Lim, Philip H.S.
 Torr, Puneet K. Dokania.
 This paper introduces a new regularizer called RegMixup, which is designed to improve the accuracy and out-of-distribution robustness of deep neural networks.
 The authors show that RegMixup can be used to improve the performance of state-of-the-art models on various datasets, including CIFAR-10, CIFAR-100, and ImageNet.
 The paper also provides an extensive empirical evaluation of RegMixup, demonstrating its effectiveness in improving the robustness of deep neural networks to out-of-distribution samples.

+In this blong post, we will provide an overview of the paper, explain the theoretical background of RegMixup, and finally, perform a toy example to demonstrate how to use RegMixup with the torch-uncertainty library.

 ### Introduction